FlushingBaseball/library-of-ptolemy/README.md

 Darkness in the Blood by Guy Haley "Lots of lore and overall plot development, primarus surgery etc, the curse, very meta book"

-Astorath Angel of Mercy by Guy Haley
-"The opening act is slow and middling but the second act is fantastic.
-This novella shines with brilliant side characters, intresting enemies and a great setting.
 I

 ## Dark Angels (The second primarch returns)